nullrocket/gitbook/sharing/user-to-user-sharing/sharing-passwords.md

-## Share a Password
+# Share a Password

 Click on an entry in your password list.
 This will open the Entry window.
 On the right-hand side, you'll see three tabs.
 Click **Sharing**.
-You should then see a list of people that you can share with. \(If the person you'd like to share with is not in the list, you may need to  follow steps 2 and 3 above\).
+You should then see a list of people that you can share with.

 To share your password entry with a person in the list, simply tick the box next to their name.
 Two additional options will appear.